 - Green Chilies

 I have grown up eating this chechki, mostly on saturday nights when my mom would serve it with fluffy luchis for a niramish (Bengali vegetarian) dinner.
-Me, being a struggling calorie conscious Bengali, turn to more humbling porotas.
+I, being a struggling calorie-conscious Bengali, turn to more humbling porotas.
 But trust me, it is equally delicious.

 - Phulkopir Roast | Cauliflower Pot Roast Recipe